 You don’t know what time of day you’re going to give birth (or how) so there’s a strong chance you’ll miss a meal or two.
 With this in mind, it’s handy to have some tasty snacks tucked away for when you need them.
 Think crackers, muesli bars, fruit and some chocolate for when hunger strikes.
 Some rooms even have mini fridges, be sure to ask when you do your maternity tour.

 16. Breast pads, nipple shields, nipple cream

-Your nipples will get one hell of a shock when your baby starts sucking so take some breast pads to soothe them when they’re not in use as well as to soak up any milk leakage.
+Your nipples will get one hell of a shock when your baby starts sucking so take some breast pads to soothe them when they’re not in use and soak up any milk leakage.

 Hospital towels pretty much come in one size- not big enough!
 Pack your own bath sheet for extra comfort.

-It sounds like a no brainer but you’ll be amazed how many women forget to pack baby clothes!
-Best pack a good few onesies as you don’t how long you’ll be in hospital for.
+It sounds like a no-brainer but you’ll be amazed how many women forget to pack baby clothes!
+You best pack a good few onesies as you don’t how long you’ll be in the hospital.
 Even if your hospital prefers you keep bubs in their gowns you’ll still need to take them home in something.
 Make it cute – you’re bound to take photos!

 Oh, and the camera… don’t forget the camera!
 There you have it folks!
 The ultimate checklist for what to pack in your hospital bag.
 And one thing less to worry about as you prepare for bubs arrival.
 Now that’s all sorted, I suggest you make a cup of tea, put your feet up and take a load off; it might be the last chance you get for a while.
 Enjoy!